isomerpages/moe-stgabrielssec/_the-gabrielite-family/Personal Data Protection Policy.md

-Withdrawal of consent for the collection, use and/or disclosure of personal data in SGPS’s possession can be made in person at the SGPS office, by telephone or by email to stgps@moe.edu.sg.
+Withdrawal of consent for the collection, use and/or disclosure of personal data in SGPS’s possession can be made in person at the SGPS office, by telephone or by email to <u>stgps@moe.edu.sg</u>.